paru-de/msfs-chkl/md/example-formatting.md

 <!--
 README

-This markdown file serves as example on how to format a checklist, so that it can be successfully converted into html with the included py script.
+This markdown file serves as an example on how to format a checklist, so that it can be successfully converted into html with the included py script.

 Drag and drop the md file onto the script, and a new html will be created